data61/gnaf/gnaf-createdb/README.md

 1. In the SQL Console webapp, enter JDBC URL: `jdbc:h2:file:~/gnaf`, User name: `gnaf` and Password: `gnaf`) and click `Connect`.
 If a database doesn't already exist at this location an empty database is created with the given credentials as the admin user.
 In the SQL box enter: `RUNSCRIPT FROM '{gnaf}/gnaf-createdb/data/createGnafDb.sql'`, substituting the full path for {gnaf}.
-This method displays no indication of progress.

 2. As above but paste the content of this file into the SQL box.
-This method displays what is going on.
+This method displays the SQL being executed.

 3. Start H2 with the `-pg` option and run the Postgres client:

-	cat data/createGnafDb.sql | psql --host=localhost --port=5435 --username=gnaf --dbname=~/gnaf
+	psql --host=localhost --port=5435 --username=gnaf --dbname=~/gnaf < data/createGnafDb.sql
 	Password for user gnaf: gnaf

 On a macbook-pro (with SSD) it takes 26 min to load the data and another 53 min to create the indexes.